 Spring has arrived in the northern hemisphere, and home gardeners are itching to plant their favorite fruit and vegetable varieties in their backyard gardens.
 Monsanto sells fruits and vegetable seeds through its subsidiary, Seminis Vegetable Seeds, for commercial farmers and home gardeners.
 Here’s a quick Q&A about the Seminis home garden business.

 What is Seminis?

 Seminis Vegetable Seeds, Inc. (“Seminis”) has grown to be the world’s largest developer, grower and marketer of vegetable seeds.
 Monsanto purchased the Seminis business in 2005.
 Seminis offers seed for commercial farmers and home gardeners.
-For the home garden market, Seminis offers bean, … Full Article »
+For the home garden market, Seminis offers bean, broccoli, … Full Article »